devenvmgr/nuxt-full-website/README.md

 ## TODO LIST

 Priority:
-[] - Add a background that looks all funky (like this) --> https://blog.hubspot.com/hubfs/shopify-blog-1.png
-[] - Add a border
+[x] - Add a background that looks all funky (like this) --> https://blog.hubspot.com/hubfs/shopify-blog-1.png [X] - Add a border
-[] - Add Popups with toast - https://getbootstrap.com/docs/4.3/components/toasts/
 [] - Add Popups that take over the screen.
 [] - Add Popups that spit canvas
 [] - Add Popups that spit video

 Secondary:
+[] - Add a button that with toast - https://getbootstrap.com/docs/4.3/components/toasts/
 [] - Set tailwind to purge.
 [] - fix footer to be 3-col.
 [] - Fix hero image to look like this https://codetiburon.com/app/uploads/2017/05/2-1.png